Kallepan/primer-designer/README.md

 ## 4. Report

-- Display the results in a html document (webbrowser) and .bed file (IGV)
+- Display the results in a single html document (webbrowser) and export them in a .bed file (to be used with IGV) and a csv file

+### BED File

+- List of primers with their positions in the genome

+### CSV

+- List of amplicons with their respective forward and reverse primers in 5'->3' direction

+### HTML

 - Detailed view with sequences
 - Simplified view with only an overview plot of the results
+- Plot of loss of SADDLE function over time
+- Overview of amplicons and the number of generated/discarded primers per amplicon in a table
+- The html file is generated using angularjs, angular material, d3js, and gulp